charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-worker.md

 four (4) times per day.
 A charm configuration option is provided for operators to control this refresh frequency.

-NOTE: this is a global configuration option and will affect the refresh time for all snaps installed on a system.

 ### Examples: